Stage 0 / Strategic Definition

 Stage 5 / Construction

-Throughout the construction phase the architect can manage the project to ensure it is delivered on time and on budget.
+Throughout the construction phase we can manage a contract between the contractor and client to ensure your project delivered on time and on budget.

 Stage 6 / Handover & Close Out